 Putting our audience first at this time may be difficult, but focusing on others’ needs will lead to better communication and understanding for everyone.

-When we ask these five questions about communicating online, our immediate answers will be different from those after 10 minutes, and different again from answers a day later.
+When we ask these five questions about communicating online, our immediate answers will be different from those we come to after ten minutes, and different again from answers a day later.
 We shouldn’t stop asking.

 Fundamentally, the questions above have not changed just because times are changed.
 However, what we choose to communicate now has more impact than just a few days and weeks ago, and how we do it will make all the difference to keeping ourselves and our audience safe and well as we move forward together.